Rosstin/UNDERDREAM/BAR-GRAPH-ASSIGNMENT-rosstin/README.md

  e1. display mean/median/mode
  z1.
-Occasional glitch with dynamic positioning - investigate z2. increasing the movement speed mostly gets rid of this, so its an issue of something relating to starting and stopping movement perhaps, and states locking while things are in motion. will simply increase the speed for now and investigate later
+Occasional glitch with dynamic positioning - investigate z2. increasing the movement speed mostly gets rid of this, so its an issue of something relating to starting and stopping movement perhaps, and states locking while things are in motion. will simply increase the speed for now and investigate later z5.
+Add a "point" object so that we can pull out more requirements for the IMoveable interface